-You can recognize a defective fuse by a burned-out fuse wire A.
+You can recognize a faulty fuse by a burned-out fuse wire $oldsymbol{oldsymbol{A}}$.

 Fire hazard Incorrect fuses overload the electrical system.

 - Only use fuses with the required ampere value. - Do not bypass or repair fuses. - Use spare fuses with the correct rating only.